 Matthew’s Voice Project (MVP) is an effort to assist students in our public schools who are identified as experiencing homelessness.
 Much of MVP’s focus is on unaccompanied youth (identified by the school system as living on their own without support), providing them with the support and encouragement they need to complete high school.
 Homelessness is a problem in our community.
-In the 2015-2016 school year, approximately 231 students were identified as homeless in the Fargo Public School District, alone.
+As of Nov.
+2019, approximately 200 students were identified as homeless in the Fargo Public School District.
 The district’s homeless liaison provided support to 70-80 students per day.
 Families and unaccompanied youth live in shelters, cars, hotels, camp grounds, garages or doubled up with family and friends.

-Of the 231 students, 47 are considered unaccompanied youth (no parents or guardians in their lives).
-15 of the unaccompanied youth, who were seniors, graduated last year.
-Several of these students are in college this fall or working in an apprenticeship-type job.
-West Fargo Public Schools has identified 44 students experiencing homelessness, with 4 unaccompanied.
-Of those students, 13 are in the high school, 4 are in the middle school and the remaining are in the elementary school systems.
-The numbers are quite different between the two schools, but the need is great across the boards.
+Of the 200 students, 27 are considered unaccompanied youth (no parents or guardians in their lives).
+Six of the unaccompanied youth, who were seniors, graduated last year.
+West Fargo Public Schools has identified 146 total students experiencing homelessness, with 27 unaccompanied (pre-school-12th grade).
+Of the 146 students, 71 are in the high school or middle school.
+The numbers are different between the two schools, but the need is great across the boards.

 While our public school systems receive federal grants to administer to the needs of homeless students, all of their day-to-day needs are not met through this program.
 The federal program is designed to take care of the basic school needs for the students (supplies, clothing, meals while at school).
 This is where the MVP helps.